jmz3/Computer-Integrated-Surgery/README.md

 This is the repository for EN601.663 Computer Integrated Surgery @ Johns Hopkins University

-This repository is created and maintained by Jiaming "Jeremy" Zhang and CHongjun Yang.
+This repository is created and maintained by
+- Jiaming "Jeremy" Zhang: jzhan282@jhu.edu
+- CHongjun Yang:          cyang94@jhu.edu

+The general structure is borrowed from Benjamin's Template:

 ```bibtex
 @misc{benjamindkilleen2022Sep,